-Under the 2014 Plan, stock options or stock appreciation rights with respect to no more than 1,000,000 shares of common stock may be granted to any one individual in any one calendar year and the maximum number of shares that may be issued in the form of incentive stock options may not exceed a number of shares equal to the Initial Limit cumulatively increased January 1, 2016 and on each January 1 thereafter by the lesser of 4% of the number of shares as of the immediately preceding December 31, or 8,000,000 shares.
+Under the 2014 Plan, stock options or stock appreciation rights with respect to no more than shares of common stock may be granted to any one individual in any one calendar year and the maximum number of shares that may be issued in the form of incentive stock options in any one calendar year period may not exceed shares.

 The 2014 Plan will be administered by the compensation committee.
 The compensation committee has full power to select, from among the individuals eligible for awards, the individuals to whom awards will be granted, to make any combination of awards to participants, and to determine the specific terms and conditions of each award, subject to the provisions of the 2014 Plan.
-Full and part-time officers, employees, non-employee directors and consultants, as selected from time to time by our compensation committee, will be eligible to participate in the 2014 Plan.
+Full and part-time officers, employees, non-employee directors and other key persons (including consultants) as selected from time to time by our compensation committee will be eligible to participate in the 2014 Plan.